How should you use a sunscreen product?

 Remember that makeup with SPF is not enough on its own to protect yourself from the sun.
 Most people don’t apply enough foundation, BB or CC cream to have sufficient protection.

 If the tinted moisturiser or foundation has a SPF of at least 30, it is fine to mix them.
 If the SPF is lower, you can only add a few drops.
-Otherwise you will dilute the sunscreen too much.
+Otherwise you will dilute the sunscreen too much and it will become less effective.

 Need help with finding the right product for you skin?
 Our customer care team are skincare and product experts and can guide you to the best skin of your life.